 The weekend’s surprise was “Free Guy,” which finished second with a total of $5.8M.
 “Malignant’s” disappointing opening of $5.6M followed by “Candyman’s” drop of 53% from last weekend left the door open for “Free Guy” to move ahead of both horror films.
 “Free Guy” is completing its fifth week in theatres and had only a 35% drop from last weekend’s results.

 The picture is also not streaming day & the date has now grossed a total of $102M.
 With a soft lineup of new releases through the rest of September, “Free Guy” should be able to hold on to the majority of its runs throughout the month.

-With the disappearance of “Clifford the Big Red Dog” and “Venom: Let Their be Carnage” from September, “Shang-Chi” should be able to continue its heroic performance on behalf of exhibition during a month of very low box office receipts.
+With the disappearance of “Clifford the Big Red Dog” and “Venom: Let There be Carnage” from September, “Shang-Chi” should be able to continue its heroic performance on behalf of the exhibition during a month of very low box office receipts.